 Ended Plays is an 'Ended' type metric that is counted only in the interval in which the play ends.
 You can use the Ended Plays metric to monitor the number of viewers that exit a video or streaming event during different time periods and as a comparison metric to gauge overall viewer behavior.
 You can also view this metric in a distribution to analyze the impact of average bitrates, rebuffering ratio, and other metrics across ended plays.

 From the viewer perspective, a watched video playback ends, either in response to viewer actions or as playback termination.
 A high number of Ended Plays prior to play completion is usually an indication of a drop-off in viewership due to either a lapse in viewer engagement or declines in overall player performance, such as increases in rebuffering, lower frame rates, or rendering issues.

 Summaries and Correlation

-For analysis, this metric is presented as a summary and time series to display metric values as data points to baseline and highlight changes.
-For correlation, this metric is available in Custom and Engagement Dashboards as a distribution of average bitrates, rebuffering ratios, average frame rates, and connection induced rebuffering ratios.
+For analysis, this metric is presented as a summary and time series, to display metric values as data points to baseline and highlight changes.
+For correlation, this metric is available in Custom Dashboards as a distribution of average bitrates, rebuffering ratios, average frame rates, and connection induced rebuffering ratios.
 These distributions can help you to understand the impacts of network and streaming performance that may be the cause of unexpected video play exits.

-In addition, the Diagnostics page can be set to show Connection Induced Rebuffering Ratio along with the Rebuffering Ratio metric to highlight the impact non-seek, system-induced rebuffering.
+In addition, the Diagnostics page can be set to show a QoE metric, such as Average Bitrate, along with the Ended Plays metric and distribution to highlight the most common thresholds related to video exits.

 You can use also MetricLens dimensions to filter this metric by metadata segments for enhanced root cause analysis.
-For example, limiting data to a specific ISP, video asset, or player dimensions can highlight the source of changes in EndedPlays to a known provider, asset, or player type.
+For example, limiting data to a specific ISP, video asset, or player dimension can highlight the source of changes in EndedPlays to a known provider, asset, or player type.